denevell/iptables-book/iptables.rst

 The new line is telling us:

 #.
 If the protcol is TCP/IP,
-#. from the 'lo', localhost, network interface to any other network interface,
+#. from the 'lo', localhost, network interface
 #. from any IP address to 192.168.1.6
 #. and the destination port is 1234,
 #. then reject the packet with 'icmp-port-unreachable', the default response with you specify the REJECT target.

-.. sidebar:: Precise iptables rules

-	Above, we made the rule more precise.
-But if we'd left out 	``-d 192.168.1.6`` and ``-i lo``, we'd simply be saying match packets coming from any interface to any ip address, as long as they're going to a port number 1234.

 Communication with our program, rule in place
 ---------------------------------------------